This new book by Alan Heeks is in development, due for publication Autumn 2021.

-How can we stay happy when there’s too much change and uncertainty?
-Are there ways to bounce back and thrive if everyday life and work is getting us down?
-The answer is to cultivate yourself like a garden, and grow your own wellbeing by learning from nature.
+How can you stay happy when there’s too much change and uncertainty?
+Are there ways to bounce back and thrive if life is getting you down?
+This book shows you how: to cultivate yourself like a garden, and grow your own wellbeing by learning from natural ecosystems.

-The times we’re in are tough: it’s clear that we need new approaches to thrive in all this.
-Natural Happiness is a simple, practical guide which can help in your personal life, your work, and living with the wider issues.
-It will show you how to cultivate your own human nature, and tend yourself like a garden: deepen your roots, and grow happily through all kinds of weather.
+The times we’re in are tough: we need new approaches and skills to thrive in all this.
+Natural Happiness is a simple, practical guide which can help in your personal life, your community, and how you relate to the bigger issues.
+It shows you how to cultivate your own human nature, and tend yourself like a garden: deepen your roots, and grow organically through all kinds of weather.

 Alan Heeks is a Harvard MBA and successful businessman, who since 1990 has become a keen gardener, and has created a 130-acre organic farm and 70-acre woodland as centres where people can learn about natural wellbeing and resilience.
 In this clear, down-to-earth book, Alan explains the Seven Seeds of Natural Happiness:

 - Nourish your roots: understand, balance and renew your underlying resources.